 Granted, sexual mores are shifting in many parts of the world, such as in the West.
 Here serial monogamy is increasingly the norm, and sexual relations before marriage are commonplace.
 Nevertheless, for those sexually abused, the idea that sex can be a barometer of a woman’s worth still influences self-concepts, if not contributes to feelings of shame.
 (It is no coincidence that if a man wants to devalue a woman, he can call her a whore.)

-Many of us still deal on our own with the impact sexual abuse has on our minds and bodies, rather than risk judgment or worse.
-Too many of us still live in communities (or relationships) where we intuit, or are explicitly told, that sexual abuse is not something spoken of, and best forgotten.
+Many of us still deal on our own with the impact sexual trauma has on our minds and bodies, rather than risk judgment or worse.
+Too many of us still live in communities (or relationships) where we intuit, or are explicitly told, that sexual trauma is not something spoken of, and best forgotten.

 The fear of being ‘found out’ contributes to self-imposed isolation, committing acts of inner aggression when feeling shame, or protectively lashing out at others who are perceived as shaming.
 Some become too appeasing, afraid of rejection, which puts them at greater risk for revictimization, especially if they don’t believe they are worth defending.
 Trauma-related shame is also linked to suicidality, addictions, self-harm, depression, and physical health problems.